-In the photo above I kept the chicken and bacon separate from the pasta to accommodate my non-meat eating daughter – the dish looks different when everything is stirred all together.
+In the photo above I kept the chicken and bacon separate from the pasta to accommodate my non-meat-eating daughter – the dish looks different when everything is stirred together.

 In this recipe for Bacon Chicken Pasta, I’ve instructed you to cut your chicken breasts into chunks.
 I prefer it this way because it allows more surface area to get seasoned and seared, but if you want to keep the chicken breasts whole you definitely can.

 Adjust the cooking time as needed to reach 165ºF internally so you don’t get food poisoning.
 I liked to cook my tomatoes whole and let them blister and collapse a bit and if you decide to chop them make sure to account for the extra moisture they’ll release.

 If you enjoy this recipe you might also like my Spicy Shrimp Pasta or my Cheesesteak Pasta.
 I hope you’ll let me know your thoughts if you make it!Print

 - 1 lb boneless skinless chicken, cut into 1/2” chunks

 - 1 lb dry pasta noodles, dealer’s choice